threefoldfoundation/www_tfnow/content/docs/video-sharing/index.md

 - Most of these platforms have built a business model around tracking video consumption interests and statistics, and using this data for marketing purposes or selling it to organizations for (big) data analysis.
 - They can do so because the platform forms the central hub (in a hub and spoke model) where video producers reach video consumers by using this platform to connect.

 ## What makes our solution different?

 ThreeFold advocates that video sharing can also exist without this central platform (and organization) in the middle.
 You as a producer or consumer can create your own facility to share videos.
 There is open source software available to do so.

-## Decentralized video sharing platform
+## Open Source Solution: PeerTube

 - ThreeFold endorses [PeerTube's](https://joinpeertube.org/) decentralized implementation of a video sharing platform.
 The open source project has a [roadmap](https://joinpeertube.org/roadmap) that is ambitious and needs support.
 Please help us to help PeerTube.
 - PeerTube is a free and open source video platform that was officially launched on October 11, 2018, and is intended to offer an alternative to platforms such as YouTube, Vimeo, and Dailymotion.